krypt0k1/CryptographyProjects/README.md

         On the first server, install the Active Directory Certificate Services (AD CS) role.
         Start the AD CS console and click Configuration.
         Select Install Root Certification Authority and click Next.
-        Select Enterprise Root CA and click Next.
+        Select standalone Root CA and click Next.
         Select Create a new private key and click Next.
+        Select #RSA nCipher Security Key
         Select SHA256 as the signature algorithm and click Next.
         Enter a name for the root CA and click Next.
-        Select a location for the CA database and log files and click Next.
+        Select a location for the CA database and log files, and click Next.
         Review the summary of the configuration and click Install.

     Configure the subordinate issuing CA.